neondatabase/website/content/docs/introduction/billing.md

 - **Written data**: The amount of data written from compute to storage.
 - **Data transfer**: The amount of data transferred out of Neon.

-See [Billing and usage metrics explained](#billing-and-usage-metrics-explained) for a detailed description of each metric and how Neon calculates costs.
+The following sections provide a detailed explanation of each metric and the billing rate for each metrics.

-## Billing and usage metrics explained

-This section provides a detailed explanation of Neon's billing and usage metrics and how they are calculated.
 Billing in Neon is account-based.
-For the billing rate for each metric, see [Billing rates](#billing-rates).

 <Admonition type="note">
 The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>

-### Active time
+## Active time

 The _Active time_ metric is a usage metric rather than a billing metric.
 It is a factor of the _Compute time_ <u>billing</u> metric.
 It tracks the number of active compute hours per month for all computes in a Neon project.
 The hours that a compute is in an `Idle` state due to [auto-suspension](../reference/glossary#auto-suspend-compute) are not counted as _Active time_.
 The **Neon Free Tier** limits non-primary branch computes to 100 hours of _Active time_ per month, but there is no _Active time_ limit on the primary branch compute.
 For more information, see [Free Tier](../introduction/technical-preview-free-tier).

-### Compute time
+## Compute time

 The _Compute time_ billing metric measures the amount of computing capacity used within a given time period.
 Neon takes a measure of computing capacity at a defined interval and averages those values to calculate _Compute time_.
 The minium interval is 12 seconds.
 Computing capacity is based on _Compute Units (CU)_.
 A CU in Neon is 1 vCPU and 4 GB of RAM.
 A Neon [compute endpoint](../reference/glossary/#compute-endpoint) can have anywhere from .25 to 7 CUs.
 A connection from a client or application activates a compute endpoint and its CUs.
 Activity on the connection keeps the compute endpoint and its CUs in an `Active` state.
 A defined period of inactivity places the compute endpoint and its CUs into an `Idle` state.